Assigned: March. 9, 2018

 a Makefile that produces your complete parser with an

 executable called parser in the dijkstra.cs.bilkent.edu.tr machine.
 Check that when you type make

 in the same directory the desired executable is generated.

 Before you proceed with the next step, you should delete all

 other files in this directory using the Unix rm

 command.
 BE CAREFUL, do not remove your lex and yacc files.
 MAKE

-Compress this folder into a single file using tools such az zip or rar.
+Compress this folder into a single file using tools such as zip or rar.

-Please email the zip (or rar) file you created above to
+Please email the zip (or rar) file you created to

 Late submissions will not be accepted except under the most special circumstances.